haoqunjiang/haoqunjiang/README.md

 #### Hi there 👋

-I'm Haoqun Jiang, a member of the Vue.js core team and work full time on open-source.
+I'm Haoqun Jiang from the Vue.js core team, working full time on open source.

-I work on Vue.js build tools and Vite.
+I help maintain Vue.js build tools and contribute to Vite.

 <!--